twhlynch/APK-Modding-Guide/README.md

 This command will recompile the APK into `[APK_NAME]/dist/[APK_NAME].apk`:

 ### Create a keystore
-> Coming soon, for now use the keys in /tools
+> For now use the keys in /tools

 ### Traverse to the folder containing the APK
 ```bash